-Prior to joining Stanford Law School in 2014, Anderson was an assistant professor of law at Berkeley Law School.
-Additionally, she has been a research fellow at the European Commission’s Urban Policy Unit in Brussels, an environmental law fellow at Shute, Mihaly, & Weinberger, and a member of the faculty executive committee of the Thelton E. Henderson Center for Social Justice at Berkeley Law.
+Anderson’s writing has appeared in the Stanford Law Journal, Yale Law Journal, California Law Review, New York Times, Los Angeles Times, Chicago Tribune, and other publications.
+She has taught as a visiting professor at Harvard Law School and Columbia Law School.
+Prior to joining Stanford in 2014, she was an assistant professor of law at the University of California Berkeley Law School.
+She also worked as a research fellow at the European Commission’s Urban Policy Unit in Brussels and an environmental law fellow at Shute, Mihaly & Weinberger.
 She clerked for Judge Guido Calabresi on the U.S. Court of Appeals for the Second Circuit and Judge Marilyn Hall Patel of the U.S. District Court for the Northern District of California.
-Anderson is a member of the board of directors of the National Housing Law Project and the East Bay Community Law Center.

 Anderson is the Chair of the Board of Directors of the National Housing Law Project and a board member at the East Bay Community Law Center in Oakland.
 She holds a joint appointment with Stanford’s new Doerr School of Sustainability.
 She lives with her family in San Francisco.

 Center for Comparative Studies of Race & Ethnicity